-April 29, 2004 Asperger’s article in The New York Times
+April 29, 2004 article in The New York Times by Amy Harmon:

 In 1944 an Austrian pediatrician, Hans Asperger, wrote a doctoral thesis in which he described four patients with rather severe but characteristic psychiatric and social impairments who showed exceptional skill or talent disproportionate to very uneven intellectual ability.
 Usually the skill included extraordinary memory.
 He applied the term “autistic psychopathy” to these four patients.